ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 might occur in which the preferred protocol is not available on the preferred path.
 In such cases, implementations SHOULD prioritize Selection Properties that select paths over those that select protocols.
-Therefore, the transport system SHOULD try the path first, ignoring the protocol preference if the protocol does not work on the path.
+Therefore, the transport system SHOULD race the path first, ignoring the protocol preference if the protocol does not work on the path.

 Selection and Connection Properties, as well as defaults for Message